gilrsantana/gilrsantana/README.md

 ## Hi there 👋
 I'm a professional building a new carrer in programming and I fell in love with this world.
-I started my jorney enpowering my skills in programming logic and now I studing frontend HTML, CSS and JS.
+I started my jorney enpowering my skills in programming logic and frontend  technologies HTML, CSS and JS.
+I'm now studying C# as the main backend language.
 My target is will be a fullstack developer working and solve problems using technology.

 ## Carrer
 My carrer was build at infraestructure area working in projects with cabling, electrical instalations, PBX, CCTV, access control systems and else.
-Actually I'm working as help desker at SKTI and, as personal challenge, I'm helping peoples and small companies to enter in the digital world.
+Actually I'm working as intern at <a href:"https://www.ecosistemas.com.br" target:"_blank">ECOSistemas</a> and, as personal challenge, I'm helping peoples and small companies to enter in the digital world.

 ## Meet me
 You can find me through the channels below.
 I'm waiting for you so you can have that cofee.